Russia orders US to reduce diplomatic staff over sanctions

 - Russia says the United States must cut the number of diplomats in the country to 455

-- It is also suspending the US of two US properties in Russia in response to US sanctions
+- It is also suspending the use of two US properties in Russia

-Moscow (CNN)Russia's Foreign Ministry has demanded Friday that the United States cut the number of diplomatic staff it has in Russia, in a sharp response to a new sanctions bill passed by the US Congress a day earlier.
+Moscow (CNN)Russia's Foreign Ministry demanded Friday that the United States cut the number of diplomatic staff it has in Russia and said it would seize two US diplomatic properties, in a sharp response to a new sanctions bill passed by the US Congress a day earlier.

 The order -- which affects the US Embassy in Moscow and consulates in St Petersburg, Yekaterinburg and Vladivostok -- would reduce the number of US diplomatic and technical staff to 455, the same number Russia has in the US, by 1 September.